MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 |You do not use RMS for individuals or Exchange Online.
 Or, if you use Exchange Online, you understand and accept the limitations of using BYOK with this configuration.|For more information about the restrictions and current limitations for BYOK, see [BYOK pricing and restrictions](byok-price-restrictions.md).<br /><br />**Important**: Currently, BYOK is not compatible with Exchange Online.|
 |All the prerequisites listed for Key Vault BYOK.|See [Prequisites for BYOK](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#prerequisites-for-byok). <br /><br />**Note**: If you are migrating from AD RMS to Azure RMS by using software key to hardware key, you must have a minimum version of 11.62 for the Thales drivers.|

+For more information about Thales HSMs and how they are used with Azure Key Vault, see the [Thales website](https://www.thales-esecurity.com/msrms/cloud).

 To generate and transfer your own tenant key to Azure Key Vault, follow the procedures in [How to generate and transfer HSM-protected keys for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/).